+The council keeps a forward plan of planned consultations.
 Internally, a consultation toolkit has been developed to guide council staff through the consultation process.
 The agreed process ensures that engagement activity is relevant, accessible, transparent and responsive.
 To increase awareness, consultations are proactively promoted.
-A list of current district-wide consultations is available on the council website.
+A list of current consultations, as well as a list of past consultations explaining how the council has used public feedback is available on the council website.